darklaunch/darklaunch.com/blog/2013/03/21/php-exec-stderr-stdout-return-code.md

         <div>
             anonymous &ndash; Aug 16, 2013
             <div>
-                <p>Thanks.
-Is there any way to both read stderr and allow it out as if it hasn't been interfered with?</p>
+Thanks.
+Is there any way to both read stderr and allow it out as if it hasn't been interfered with?
             </div>
         </div>
     </li>